jman4747/ORG-DCS/draft/ORG-0_Organizing_Manual/ORG-0_Organizing_Manual.typ

 - Find instructions and information to improve.

 == Policy document audits
-All sub-teams shall audit their TRM and SDR documents no less than once per year to ensure correctness, safety, compliance with any formatting standards, and compliance with revision control standards.
+All departments shall audit their TRM and SDR documents no less than once per year to ensure correctness, safety, compliance with any formatting standards, and compliance with revision control standards.

-One member per sub-team shall audit organizational standards no less than once per year to ensure correctness, safety, compliance with any formatting standards, and compliance with revision control standards.
+One member per department shall audit organizational standards no less than once per year to ensure correctness, safety, compliance with any formatting standards, and compliance with revision control standards.
 All team members must approve any changes to organizational standards.

 == Policy document Job Safety Analysis
 All SDR or TRM processes requiring use of tools, handling objects that may cause injury if dropped, use of chemicals, or require PPE shall include a JSA for the relevant processes.
-The Safety team may also order the addition of a JSA to a SDR or TRM as they see fit.
+The Safety Dept. may also order the addition of a JSA to a SDR or TRM as they see fit.

 = General Safety <safety>
 For any area where someone may be: